Slicer/Slicer/Docs/user_guide/getting_started.md

 ### Mac

-- Drag the Slicer application to your Applications folder or other location of your choice.
+- Drag the Slicer application (Slicer.app) to your Applications folder or other location of your choice.
 - You cannot install extensions into the read-only volume so you must copy before installing extensions.
 - Delete the Slicer.app folder to uninstall

+Installing Preview Release: Currently, preview release packages are not signed.
+Therefore, when the application is started the first time the following message is displayed: "Slicer... can't be opened because it is from an unidentified developer".
+To resolve this error, locate the application in Finder and right-click (two-finger click) and click `Open`.
+When it says `This app can’t be opened` go ahead and hit cancel.
+Right click again and say `Open` (yes, you need to repeat the same as you did before - the outcome will be different than the first time).
+Click the `Open` (or `Open anyway`) button to start the application.
+See more explanation and alternative techniques [here](https://support.apple.com/en-my/guide/mac-help/mh40616/mac).

 ### Linux